aroberge/ideas/docs/source/usage.rst

 ----------------------------------------------

-Unlike the IPython interactive interpreter (aka 'shell'), the CPython interpreter does not support directly transformations done by ideas.
+Unlike the IPython interactive interpreter (aka 'shell'), the CPython interpreter (aka REPL) does not support directly transformations done by ideas.
 It is however possible to start the ideas console from the CPython interactive interpreter.